Masoud647/Masoud647.github.io/README.md

 2.5.1 Introduction
 ------------------

-The project I decide to work on is the Parts crib database.
-The reason why I choose this project is because I felt like it met all my capabilities.
-The purpose of this project is to create a quick and efficient way to take out items from the parts and store them in a database.
-The group members I decided to work with on this project are Rafel Yashooa, Divesh Oree and Gurpreet Jhita.
+This build log instructions will help students replicate our project for future use, We will describe and show step by step instructions on how to do so.
+The group members who participated to create this project are Masoud Rahguzar, Rafil Yashooa, Divesh Oree and felt like it was their duty to make a better system to take out parts from the parts crib.

+The main point of this project is to create a new parts crib system that is more efficient and more advanced than just using paper slips to sign out item from the crib.
+What we have in mind for the project is to create a barcode scanner using either a web cam or either a laser scanner (if we can afford one) to scan student numbers and items that will be checked out by the students.

+So when a student comes to the parts crib for an item, they will be assigned a barcode will their student number if its their first time coming and then they’ll be ready for item take out.
+All the administrator has to do then is to scan the student number and then start scanning then items that that user requested as they will each have a barcode.
+After the scanning is done, the user is ready to go and their student number will be stored in the local database on the raspberry pi.

+a.

 2.5.2 System Diagram
 --------------------